-After introducing the notation used throughout the article in Section \ref{sec:notation}, we precisely define the defeaturing problem in Section \ref{sec:defeatpb} in the simpler setting in which the feature is either negative or positive.
-Then, in Section \ref{sec:negativeest}, the defeaturing error estimator is derived and analyzed in the case in which the geometry contains a negative feature.
-In Section \ref{sec:complexfeat}, the defeaturing problem and error estimator are generalized to the case of a geometry with a complex feature, required by complex geometric models.
-The study of the defeaturing problem when the feature is positive can be deduced from Section \ref{sec:complexfeat} as a special case.
-Subsequently, in Section \ref{sec:numexp}, we present a validation of the results presented previously.
+After introducing the notation used throughout the article in Sec.~\ref{sec:notation}, we precisely define the defeaturing problem in Sec.~\ref{sec:defeatpb} in the simpler setting in which the feature is either negative or positive.
+Then, in Sec.~\ref{sec:negativeest}, the defeaturing error estimator is derived and analyzed in the case in which the geometry contains a negative feature.
+In Sec.~\ref{sec:complexfeat}, the defeaturing problem and error estimator are generalized to the case of a geometry with a complex feature, required by complex geometric models.
+The study of the defeaturing problem when the feature is positive can be deduced from Sec.~\ref{sec:complexfeat} as a special case.
+Subsequently, in Sec.~\ref{sec:numexp}, we present a validation of the results presented previously.
 Our validation is obtained by comparing errors and defeaturing estimators for numerical solutions on very fine meshes.
-We finally draw conclusions in Section \ref{sec:ccl}, and some mathematical results used throughout the paper are stated and proved in Appendix \ref{sec:appendix}.
+We finally draw conclusions in Sec.~\ref{sec:ccl}, and some mathematical results used throughout the paper are stated and proven in Appendix \ref{sec:appendix}.